Consumer medicine information

 • chest pain

-• high temperature
+• high temperature.

 These may be serious side effects.
 You may need urgent medical attention.

-Tell your doctor or pharmacist if you notice anything else that may be making you feel unwell.
+Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

-Other side effects not listed here may occur in some people.
+Other side effects not listed above may also occur in some people.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.

-What Red Back Spider Antivenom contains
+Storing Red Back Spider Antivenom

-Other ingredients
+Other ingredients:

 • sodium chloride